soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 - Data types can get lost (e.g., leading zeros).
 - It adds an extra processing step.

+### 🧩 Use Cases:

+- When working directly with Excel reports.
+- To avoid multiple intermediate CSVs.
+- For end-users who prefer tabbed spreadsheets over raw data files.

 ### ✅ Direct Export Benefits

 | Advantage         | Why It Matters                           |